FREE SHIPPING WHEN YOU SPEND $99+ | GET 20% OFF YOUR FIRST ORDER USING CODE 20%OFF1ST AT CHECKOUT!! Shop now!

 If your pet has loose stools more than two days in a row at any time, reduce the dose by one increment.

-After you've reached your pet's bowel tolerance, once every week or two, try upping the dose by one increment to see if your pet needs a little more vitamin C.
+After you've reached your pet's bowel tolerance, try increasing the dose by one increment once every week or two to see if your pet needs more vitamin C.

 Stay at the higher dose if your pet does not develop loose stools.